NTNU-IHB/FMU-proxy/README.md

 The service has a HTTP API that allows clients to query for available FMUs.
 The response is a JSON array with the necessary information required to connect to the FMUs directly.

-The service also has a web-based GUI, where users can lookup information retreived from the modelDescription.xml found in the available FMUs.
+The service features a web-based GUI, where users can lookup information retreived from the FMUs modelDescription.xml.

 #### Running Tests